 - Be a member of the NYCC

 - Complete each week's ride with the group

 - Train during the week

 - Listen to the leaders

 - Promote safety and responsibility

-- Participate in off-road clinics and events developed for SIG participants

-- Complete the graduation ride

-- Lead and participate in NYCC rides after you graduate
+- Participate in off-road clinics and events developed for SIG participants - Complete the graduation ride on May 21 - Lead and participate in NYCC rides after you graduate

 Good luck and have a great SIG!

-In May, may you all be A-Classic riders.
+In May, may you all be A-riders!